phapdinh/voyages/DEVELOPER_NOTES.rst

 #. locate the block of code you want to copy
 #.
 Right click and select Edit HTML
 #.
 Select all the HTML in the new window
 #.
-You can then paste that directly into the editor (Option 2 above)
+You can paste that directly into the editor (Option 2 above)